HarishValliappan/RAG-Application-Built-on-Google-s-Gemini-API/README.md

 - **requirements.txt**: List of required Python packages.
 - **.env**: Environment variables file (not included in the repository).
 - **RAG_demonstration.mp4**: Demonstration video.

+## About Bentley Data

+This project utilizes data from Bentley's official website, including information on accessories, history, heritage, and hybrid models, to demonstrate the capabilities of a Retrieval-Augmented Generation (RAG) system built on Google's Gemini API.

 ## Technologies Used